Today I am sharing my favourite stinging nettle recipe – Nettle Crisps. They are cheap and simple to make, delicious and incredibly healthy!

 Homemade Vegetable chips are another brilliant alternative to shop bought snacks.
 They are cheap, easy to make, and super good for you.

-This nettle crisp recipe can be easily adapted to use with other wild and homegrown greens.
-Wild garlic chips, in particular, make a tasty snack.
+This nettle crisp recipe can be easily adapted to use with other wild and homegrown greens like our hoisin-style sweet, spicy and crunchy wild garlic crisps over on our foraging blog.

 What you need to make Stinging Nettle Crisps: